-Some of the seed batches are sold over a rather long period of time and stocks are progressively drawn from over several years to be packed for shipping.
+Some of the seed batches are sold over a rather long period of time and stocks are drawn from to be packed for shipping.
 In some cases, the stocks are accessed often, and at irregular time intervals.

 Each winter, all batches are tested for germination, and if germination does not meet the minimum requirements for the given crop species, respective batches are discarded or donated to schools in the region.